-Unpaid Incurred Political Obligations: As a county executive committee filing under the monthly filing schedule, your committee is required to itemize incurred expenditures that exceed \$20 (in the aggregate) to a single payee.
-If your committee incurred two or more political expenditures to the same payee, the total of which exceeded \$20, enter each incurred expenditure obligation separately Although you are not required to do so, you may also itemize on Schedule F2 incurred political expenditures to a single payee that do not exceed \$20 for the reporting period.
-If you do not itemize incurred political expenditures of \$20 and less on Schedule F2, you must total all such incurred political expenditures and enter the lump sum total on Line 4 of this schedule.
+Unpaid Incurred Political Obligations: As a county executive committee filing on the regular filing schedule, your committee is required to itemize incurred expenditures that exceed \$220 (in the aggregate) to a single payee.
+If your committee incurred two or more political expenditures to the same payee, the total of which exceeded \$220, enter each incurred expenditure obligation separately.
+Although you are not required to do so, you may also itemize on Schedule F2 incurred political expenditures to a single payee that do not exceed \$220 for the reporting period.
+If you do not itemize incurred political expenditures of \$220 and less on Schedule F2, you must total all such incurred political expenditures and enter the lump sum total on Line 4 of this schedule.

 Unpaid Incurred Non-Political Obligations: Your committee is required to itemize any non-political expenditure, regardless of the amount.
 If your committee incurred two or more non-political expenditures to the same payee, enter each incurred expenditure obligation separately.
+Your committee must also include that amount in the total unitemized political expenditures of \$220 or less on the cover sheet, page 2, section 15, line 3.